How Can I Improve My Mental Health Without Therapy?

 - Take classes or workshops

-- Use technology mindfully to maintain distant relationships
+- Use technology carefully to maintain distant relationships

 Understanding Cognitive Distortions

-Our thoughts significantly influence our emotions and behaviors.
+Our thoughts greatly influence our emotions and behaviors.
 Cognitive distortions are biased or irrational thinking patterns that contribute to mental health problems.

 Cognitive Restructuring Techniques